bwoodsend/polycotylus/docs/source/example-gui/index.rst

 Currently the desktop knows the application exists but not that it is intended to interact with text files.
-If you wanted to open a text file with ``dumb_text_viewer`` from a graphical file manager then you'd have to go through the *right click 🠚 open with 🠚 other application 🠚 rummage through every application on you computer* flow.
+If you wanted to open a text file with ``dumb_text_viewer`` from a graphical file manager then you'd have to go through the tedious *right click 🠚 open with 🠚 other application 🠚 rummage through every application on you computer* flow.
 Declare supported *mimetypes* in the `MimeType` section – in this case, an assortment of text based file types.